BillDH2k/Hackintosh-HP-Z420-Z620-Z820-OpenCore/README2.md

 	- Full support for Catalina/Big Sur (fresh install/update)
 	- Partial support for Monterey (boot to existing install only).
 	- Fresh install/update to Monterey must use the newer EFI (above).
 Once intalled, you may switch back to 0.7.1 EFI (for dual booting Catalina).
-	- Other limitation: Catalina update only works to Big Sur, and jump to Monterey directly would fail (limitation of 0.7.1).
+	- Other limitation: Catalina can update to Big Sur, but not to Monterey (limitation of OC 0.7.1).
 But once in Big Sur, you may update to Monterey using the newer EFI.

 - **Choose the Correct config.plist**
 	- For Sandy-bridge CPUs (V1 Xeon's), use **config_SandyCPUs.plist** (rename it to config.plist)